Addiction in America

 With the science we have today, we could save countless lives by increasing access to addiction treatment with an approach that’s compassionate, evidence-based, and rooted in public health.

-We have the power to change things – but true change is only possible if we work together.
-Find out how your donation helps thousands of Americans.
+We have the power to change things.
+Lasting change is only possible if we work together.

 Addiction-in-America-circle-education-image